 Most notably, Eric teamed up with two classmates from business school (one of whom is his wife) to start Tiny Prints, a leading online retailer of custom stationery products.
 Eric played a key operating role in the first three years of Tiny Prints helping to ramp the business to scale with no outside funding.
 Prior to Tiny Prints, Eric was one of the first employees at E2open, a pioneer of the on-demand software model and led the company’s business and market development activities in Asia.
 Eric was also an investment banker with Salomon Brothers and Hina Group covering technology companies in Asia.

-More recently, Eric co-founded and helped raise Equilibrium Investments Fund I, a real estate and small business fund operating in Washington DC’s low or moderate income (LMI) communities.
-Equilibrium was launched in the middle of the financial crises to simultaneously generate returns to shareholders while eliminating blight, stabilize housing markets, fund economic growth and create employment opportunities for DC communities.
+More recently, Eric co-founded and helped raise Equilibrium Investments, a real estate fund operating in low or moderate income (LMI) communities.
+Equilibrium was launched in the middle of the financial crises to simultaneously generate returns to shareholders while eliminating blight, stabilize housing markets, fund economic growth and create employment opportunities.

-In his spare time, Eric installs electronic gadgets around the house, teaches origami to his kids, and plays basketball.
+In his spare time, Eric installs electronic gadgets around the house, coaches his kids' basketball teams, and works on his goal of running a six minute mile.
 He holds an engineering degree and an MBA from Stanford University and can be frequently found on campus participating in various University events.